julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 Card 22 = "Be open about the work, the progress, the learning and the problems."

-Card 23 = "To collaborate across disciplines and skills, also sharing feedback and learning from one another."
+Card 23 = "To collaborate across disciplines and skills.
+Sharing feedback and learning from one another."

 ### Respect